-- If no safety threats are marked, the only possible safety decision is "Safe: No safety threats were identified at this time."
-No in-home interventions or placement interventions need to be reviewed; the assessment is complete. - If one or more safety threats are marked, the worker must determine whether an inhome safety plan will mitigate the safety threat or whether the child must be placed. - If a safety plan can be developed with the caregivers, only interventions 1 through 9 can be marked and the safety decision is "Safe with Plan: One or more safety threats are present; however, the child can safely remain in home with a safety plan."
+- If a safety plan can be developed with the caregivers, only interventions 1 through 9 can be selected and the safety decision is "Safe with Plan: One or more safety threats are present; however, the child can safely remain in the home with a safety plan."
 In-home protective interventions have been initiated through a safety plan and the child will remain in the home as long as the safety interventions mitigate the safety threats.
-Placement (interventions 10 and 11) should not be marked as an intervention if other interventions are marked. - If a safety plan cannot be developed with the caregivers, then placement intervention 10 or 11 must be marked and the safety decision must be "Unsafe: One or more safety threats are present, and placement is the only protective intervention possible for one or more children.
+Placement (interventions 10 and 11) should not be selected as an intervention if other interventions are selected. - If a safety plan cannot be developed with the caregivers, then placement intervention 10 or 11 must be selected and the safety decision must be "Unsafe: One or more safety threats are present, and placement is the only protective intervention possible for one or more children.
 Without placement, one or more children will likely be in danger of immediate or serious harm."